Sustainable Resource Development and Access – One Community Weekly Progress Update #646

 Skye Team’s summary, covering their work on the Highest Good Network was managed by Olimpia Borgohain (Data Analyst and Team Admin) and Anthony Weathers (Software Engineer).
 The team includes Gopikalakshmi Asok Kumar (Software Developer), and Marcus Yi (Software Engineer) and Snehal Dilip Patare (Software Engineer).
 The Highest Good Network software helps manage and objectively continue to support by focusing on sustainable resource development and access, social architecture, construction, production, and maintenance processes to build sustainable and thriving ecosystems.
 This solution is portable, scalable, and ideal for off-grid or sustainable living communities.

 This week, Anthony handled merge conflicts for PR#3633 and reviewed a suggested changes comment on PR#3600, leaving a follow-up request for browser and role details.
-He worked on sustainable resource development and access and reviewed PR#3713 to investigate a reviewer’s concern about a red dashboard icon notifications display.
-He re-reviewed PR#3424 to confirm its update contained the needed change.
-He also checked on a past task, verified that the reported bug no longer existed on the live app, and informed Jae so the task could be removed from the bugs document.
-He also worked on the “Fix Timelog Times Not Totaling Task-Time-Worked on Dashboard > Tasks Tab” task, reviewed the details and demo video.
+As part of his continued work on sustainable resource development and access, he reviewed PR#3713 to investigate a red dashboard icon notifications display and re-reviewed PR#3424 to confirm the necessary update was included.
+He also verified that a previously reported bug no longer appeared on the live app and informed Jae so the task could be removed.
+Additionally, Anthony reviewed the details and demo video for the “Fix Timelog Times Not Totaling Task-Time-Worked on Dashboard > Tasks Tab” task.
 Gopika worked on the Bell Notification feature, updated the codebase with the latest changes, and upgraded the NVM version.
 She reviewed the previously implemented Schedule Meeting page, identified and added missing mandatory fields, and fixed an issue that prevented navigation to the dashboard after meeting creation.
-She also completed work on a Fix Report issue, upgraded the NVM version again, and merged both backend and frontend changes into the development branch.
+Gopika also completed work on a Fix Report issue, upgraded the NVM version again, and merged both backend and frontend changes into the development branch.
 This effort contributes to One Community’s plan for sustainable resource development and access.

 Marcus fixed a dependency issue on the development branch to ensure other team members could work on their branches without errors.
 He also built the basic frontend for the OnlyWire replacement project by adding tabs for each platform One Community Global posts on and created sections within each tab for making a post.
 Snehal worked on updating Node.js from version 14 to 20 and merged the development branch into the Snehal_social_media_schedular branch for both backend and frontend repositories.
 After the update, she encountered an issue with routing that caused previously functioning APIs on the Announcement page to stop working.
 See below for the work done on sustainable resource development and access.